isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **Mia Lee** is a historian of Modern Europe, who works as a senior lecturer at the Singapore University of Social Sciences and as an advocate for history from below.
 She has published a book on West German art and politics and articles on history and memory, postwar European art, Nazis in the Middle East, and political pornography.
 She is currently launching the website HistoryLabSG.com, which will feature podcasts on Singapore and Southeast Asia.

-**Title: Sustainability: Adaptation and Mitigation in Archival Institutions**
+# Sustainability: Adaptation and Mitigation in Archival Institutions

 **Abstract:**